aimanpoji/eg2023ctf-writeup/README.md

 KTHXBYE
 ```

-We want the passcode, hence we can ignore teh code from line 12 until line 17 as it held nothing to solving the passcode.
+We want the passcode, hence we can ignore the code from line 12 until line 17 as it held nothing to solving the passcode.
 The passcode consist of 4 equations and the values respectively:

 ```
 SUM OF A AN B = 8668